 Now that you've seen how the process works, let's use this method to recolor a bow white.
 So open the bow from the downloads for this lesson.
-Then in the menu bar, choose image, duplicate to create a copy.
-Click okay, and then you can close the original bow file.
+Then in the menu bar, choose file, duplicate to create a copy.

+Click okay and then close the original bow file.
+Then in the menu bar, choose window, images, consolidate all to tabs.
 So again, the first thing we need to do is desaturate the bow.
 So press shift control U in windows or shift command U on a Mac to do that.
 Then press control J in windows or command J on a Mac to duplicate the bow layer.
 Then in the layers panel, change the blend mode of this layer to screen.
-Then press control J in windows or command J on a Mac two more times to make the bow white without losing the detail and at this point the bow is done.
-You can add a color tint if you wish, but it also looks great just like it is.
-So I'm going to leave it how it is right now.
-Save this bow as a flat PNG file with a unique name.
-Just make sure to include the original file name so that you know who to credit later.
+Now press control J in windows or command J on a Mac two more times to make the bow white without losing the detail.
+At this point, the bow is done.
+You can add a color tint if you wish, but it looks great just as it is.
+So I'm going to leave it like this.
+Feel free to save this bow as a flat PNG file with a unique name.
+Just make sure to include the original file name in there so that you know who to credit later.

 Now that you've seen how easy it is, let's go over a few tips and review what we've just learned.
-Number one, start by desaturating the item you want to make white.
+Number one, start by de saturating the item you want to make white.
 The keyboard shortcut for this is shift control U or shift command U for a Mac.
 Number two, duplicate the item and change the blend mode to screen.
 Number three, keep duplicating the item until it's white enough to be white without losing the detail.
 Number four, the last tip, making something white without losing the detail is the key to making this work.
 Keeping the detail intact is what will make it look like a realistic paper or element.